naacl-org/naacl-hlt-2015/call-for-workshops.md

 title: Call for workshops
 ---

-*Updated Oct 22, 2014: Note the change of dates for ACL 2015*

 # Joint Call for Workshops Proposals: NAACL/ACL/EMNLP&nbsp;2015

 The North American Chapter of the Association for Computational Linguistics (NAACL), the Association for Computational Linguistics (ACL), and the Conference on Empirical Methods in Natural Language Processing (EMNLP) invite proposals for workshops to be held in conjunction with NAACL 2015, ACL 2015, or EMNLP 2015.
 We solicit proposals on any topic of interest to the ACL communities.
 Workshops will be held at one of the following conference venues: